firebase/genkit/docs/firebase.md

 [suite of emulators for local development](/docs/emulator-suite), which you can use with Genkit.

-To use Genkit with the Firebase Emulator Suite, start the the Firebase emulators like this:
+To use Genkit with the Firebase Emulator Suite, start the Firebase emulators like this:

 ```posix-terminal